|Level of study:||Pre-Masters|

 The Extended MSc International Business integrates the Graduate Certificate programme with our standard MSc International Business programme to allow entry for students with qualifications equivalent to a standard degree (third class, pass or ordinary).

-This extended programme aims to develop your academic and study skills from the outset of the programme.
-You will then be well equipped to acquire a mastery of both the macro and micro contexts of international business.
-These programmes will include the ability to acquire, develop, and integrate international business theory whilst developing the skills to then apply this in terms of international business practice.
+Successful completion of the eight taught modules will allow you to acquire mastery of both the macro and micro contexts of international business, specifically the ability to acquire, develop, and integrate international business theory whilst developing the skills to apply such theories in terms of international business practice.

-The Masters dissertation provides the opportunity to conceive, design and satisfactorily implement a substantial research project within the broad subject area of international business, whilst the Applied Research Project option enables students to apply the theoretical concepts encountered on the MSc International Business program.
+The Master’s Dissertation option, provides the opportunity to conceive, design and satisfactorily implement a substantial research project within the broad subject area of international business, whilst the Applied Research Project option enables students to apply the theoretical concepts encountered on the MSc International Business program.

-We employ a wide variety of teaching and learning methods including seminars and lectures, across the various modules of this course, depending on the nature and priorities of each module, totalling around 12 hours per week.
+- We employ a wide variety of teaching and learning methods including seminars and lectures, across the various modules of this course, depending on the nature and priorities of each module, totalling around 12 hours per week.

 International Business reading:

-You will be provided with an introduction to financial theory and techniques for entrepreneurship and managerial decision-making within an international business context.
-You will acquire skills for planning, control and funding throughout the business cycle.
+Students will be provided with an introduction to financial theory and techniques for entrepreneurship and managerial decision-making within an international business context.
+Students will acquire skills for planning, control and funding throughout the business cycle.